Wedding Videographer Northern Ireland - Best Films

 Wedding Videos

 Another example showing the highlights that I have produced using footage from the day with audio synced to the video footage for superior sound than if you simply record using the built-in camera microphone, which is pretty much the worst thing you can do.
-You must book a wedding videographer all day instead of just a part of the day as you’ll miss so much.
+You must book all day instead of just a part of the day, as you’ll miss so much.

-I may be available for a last-minute wedding video if you have left it a bit late, as this has happened in the past a couple of times.
-I was booked by this great couple, and I’m super glad they booked as they received a wedding highlight film along with hours of video footage and audio from bridal prep up to that killer must-have first dance that I’m sure will be cherished for a long time.
+I may be available to be booked as a last-minute wedding videographer if you have left it a bit late, as this has happened a couple of times.
+I was booked by this great couple, and I’m super glad they did, as they received a wedding highlight film along with hours of video footage and audio from bridal preparations up to the first dance that I’m sure will be cherished for a long time.

 Watch My Wedding Films